mohzameer/podpdf-apidocs/static/README.md

 ## Current Files

-### `img/logo.svg`
+### `img/logo.png`
 Placeholder logo for the navbar.
-This is a simple blue SVG with "PodPDF" text.
+This is a simple blue PNG with "PodPDF" text.

 **To replace:**
-- Create your brand logo as SVG (recommended) or PNG
+- Create your brand logo as PNG or SVG
 - Replace this file with your logo
-- Keep the same filename (`logo.svg`) or update `docusaurus.config.js`
+- Keep the same filename (`logo.png`) or update `docusaurus.config.js`

 **Recommended specs:**
-- Format: SVG (scalable) or PNG
+- Format: PNG (with transparency) or SVG
-- Size: ~200x60px or similar aspect ratio
+- Size: 200x60px or similar aspect ratio (high-DPI: 400x120px @2x)
 - Transparent background recommended
+- Optimize/compress before adding

 ### `img/favicon.ico`
 Placeholder favicon for browser tabs.